dmachard/extensiveautomation-server/README.md

             "test-logs-index": 156
         }

-## How to execute a task from the Web Interface
+## Write and working with tasks

-### Execute the task from web interface
+### Basic task

-Install the web interface as describe on the page [Connection to server with the web client](#connection-to-server-with-the-web-client).

-Go to the menu `Automation > Task > Add Task`

-Select the your test and click on the button `CREATE`

-### Display the result of the task from the web interface

-Go to the menu `Automation > Run` and display Logs

-## How to write and execute a basic task

-This example describe how to write a basic testunit with some parameters and python code This example is available in the data storage in "testing" folder.
+This example describe how to write a basic testunit with some parameters and python code This example is available in the data storage in "sample" folder.

         properties:
           parameters: